AI-Prompt-Genius/AI-Prompt-Genius/README.md

 ## Installation
 - Preferred (Chrome) - Install from the <a href="https://chrome.google.com/webstore/detail/chatgpt-history/jjdnakkfjnnbbckhifcfchagnpofjffo/">Chrome Web Store</a>
-- Firefox - Install from <a href="https://addons.mozilla.org/en-US/firefox/addon/chatgpt-history/">Fire Fox Add-ons library</a> (link will be live soon)
+- Firefox - Install from <a href="https://addons.mozilla.org/en-US/firefox/addon/chatgpt-history/">Fire Fox Add-ons library</a>
 - Download source code as zip and load "src" folder as a local extension.
 This would also allow you to make changes to it.

 ## Structure